-Pugs are a lovable cuddly dog that admires their owner and want to kiss them.
+Pugs are a lovable, cuddly dog that admires their owner and want to kiss them.
 However, if you’ve ever noticed, their breath can smell pretty bad.
-In this article, we’re going to take a look at some solutions on how to get rid of Pug bad breath that can help you enjoy those pup kisses.
+It’s normal to wonder what you can do to get rid of Pug bad Breath quickly, so you can start kissing your best friend.

 How to Get Rid of Pug Bad Breath

 The best way to freshen your Pug’s breath is regular brushing, annual checkups, chew toys, dental chews, yogurt, vegetables, water, proper diet, and regular brushing to help remove the plaque that causes the bad smell, etc.

 Before using any type of bad breath home remedies, it’s essential to know the cause of your Pug’s bad breath.
 Once you determine your dog doesn’t require medical attention, you can start taking matters into your own hands.